1shubhankar9/SpeechToText/README.md

 # SpeechToText
-A python program to conver from speech to text
+A python program to convert from speech to text